-Across West Yorkshire, there are 972,900 households, an increase of 50,400 (5%) between 2011 and 2021.
-In terms of the type of home these households occupy, 83% of dwellings are houses, with an additional 13% of the housing stock consisting of purpose-built flats or tenements.

-The latest available data reveals that the median regional house price was £190,000 for the year ending March 2023.
-Between March 2022 and 2023, the median house price in England increased by 5.5%, whilst the median house price in West Yorkshire increased by 4.1%.
-Over the 15 years between March 2008 and March 2023, median house prices across West Yorkshire have increased by 40.7%, which is lower than the national average (55%).
-These regional differences in price growth do not, however, mean that housing is necessarily more affordable in West Yorkshire because of wider cost-of-living and affordability pressures that impact our region disproportionately.
+Across West Yorkshire, there are 972,900 households, an increase of 50,400 (5%) between 2011 and 2021.4 In terms of the type of home these households occupy, 83% of dwellings are houses, with an additional 13% of the housing stock consisting of purpose-built flats or tenements.5 by 5.5%, whilst the median house price in West Yorkshire increased by 4.1%.
+Over the 15 years between March 2008 and March 2023, median house prices across West Yorkshire have increased by 40.7%, which is lower than the national average (55%).6 These regional differences in price growth do not, however, mean that housing is necessarily more affordable in West Yorkshire because of wider cost-of-living and affordability pressures that impact our region disproportionately.